 What do shirataki noodles taste like?

 These keto noodles are pretty much a blank canvas for your culinary masterpiece!
 They do not have much flavor, which means they readily absorb the flavors of whatever sauce you use.

 They have a rubbery texture and a natural, earthy aroma when you first open up the packaging.
 However, after taking the appropriate steps to rinse and drain your noodles, the noodles lose that somewhat unpleasant odor and soak in the aromas of your dish.

 The texture of these noodles is a little chewy compared to traditional noodles.
 They have some elasticity similar to what you'd find in ramen noodles.

 Are Shirataki Noodles Keto?

 Yes, these miracle noodles are definitely keto-friendly and are an excellent noodle substitute.
-Most brands contain zero net carbs, which make them perfect on a keto diet.
+Most brands contain zero net carbs, which makes them perfect for a keto diet.

 They are also very low in calories and contain no added sugars.
 Also, thanks to their high soluble fiber content, you only need a small quantity to get you feeling full.

 Where can I buy them?

 You can get shirataki noodles in some major grocery stores like Walmart, but I get mine online from Amazon.
 You can also find them at specialty Asian food stores.

 I have tried multiple brands of shirataki noodles.
 Ultimately, it's completely subjective, but I personally love the skinny noodles brand from Amazon.
 A close second is the miracle noodle brand.

 They offer different shapes, like angel hair, fettuccini, and even rice.
 They also have less fishy aroma than some other brands seem to have when opened.

 How to prepare shirataki noodles

 - Microwave them for a few minutes, and rinse them one more time, and you're good to go.

 Another way to prepare shirataki noodles is by soaking them in hot water for 5 minutes, then rinsing them under cold water.

 The good news is that it is difficult to overcook these miracle noodles.
 There's so much fiber in the noodles that they do not turn mushy like over-cooked pasta noodles.

 How to cook shirataki noodles